tyson-nw/Neosys/database/sources/SRD/SRD.md

 * **Casting Time** [[#Act]]
 * **Target** 60ft [[#Range]], [[#Deflect]]
 * **Duration** 1 minute
-Conjure flying weapon that deals 1d6 damage that can be directed to move up to 60 feet and attack as a bonus action.
+Conjure flying weapon that deals 1d6 damage that can be directed to move up to 60 feet and attack as a Swift Act.
 Add an additional die for each tier beyond 1st it is cast at.

 ### Divine Flame
 * **Tier 1** [[#God Touched]], [[#Paladin]]